Shop the King of Arts Collection

-All King of Arts apparel is available in Heathered Grey and a preorder exclusive color option, Black, while the preorder sale is on!
+All King of Arts apparel is available in Heathered Grey in our super-comfy classic unisex cut!

 10% of all proceeds from the King of Arts collection benefit the Pathways to Justice initiative seeking justice reform through training and education at the community level to help first responders understand and identify people with intellectual and developmental disabilities.

 “When people look at me they think I look like a local and like a black dude.
 When people see [me wearing] the King of Arts shirt I want them to know I’m holding a pencil instead of a sword because I’m an artist.”
 AJ’s bold self portrait speaks to the human desire to be seen as who we feel we are, and to shed the imposed identities based on first impressions.
 “I like for people to get to know me because then they know I’m an artist..”
 AJ says, “And I’m a kind and friendly person.”

 The Black Lives Matter movement is a call to action to intervene against the violence inflicted on black communities by vigilantes and by the state.
 Black Americans are incarcerated in state prisons at more than 5x the rate of white Americans.

 People with intellectual and developmental disabilities (I/DD) are overrepresented in the criminal justice system as victims, suspects, defendants, and incarcerated persons.
 The autistic community is especially at risk with 75% of adults with autism having had at least one police interaction, and over 50% reporting four or more police interactions.
 Many characteristics of autism – social anxiety, stimming, trouble with language, or a lack of eye contact – can resemble a police officer’s standard profile of a suspicious person.
 People with disabilities comprise one-third to one-half of all people killed by law enforcement, highlighting the need for autism specific training not only for police but throughout the criminal justice system.